AICorpGlobal/Delegactor/README.md

 [![.DotNet](https://github.com/AICorpGlobal/Delegactor/actions/workflows/dotnet.yml/badge.svg?branch=master)](https://github.com/AICorpGlobal/Delegactor/actions/workflows/dotnet.yml)

-Still in beta/exporative develpment.
+Still in beta/exporative development.
 [Read ActorFramework](./docs/ActorFramework.md) for a detailed understanding.

 reduced/moved from castle_proxy based invokation to code generation for poxy client
 - a bug was found, have to move out from castle proxy layer as its calls are blocking and that results in lower request rate